Combinatorial Algorithm for Tropical Linearly Factorized Programming: Introduction

 In this study, we introduce a new type of objective function, namely, a tropical linearly factorized Laurent polynomial, of the form

-Here, the tropical power $a^{\otimes r}$ stands for the $r$-fold tropical product, that is, $a^{\otimes r} = ra$ and $x_j$ denotes the $j$th entry of vector $x$.
-A tropical linear function is obtained by setting $p=1$, $\mu^+_1 = 1$ and $\mu^-_j = 0$ for $j=1,2,\dots,n$.
-A linearly factorized Laurent polynomial is a simple example of a combination of conventional and tropical linear operations, which appears in neural networks with ReLU activation~\cite{Chen2022,Hertrich2023a}.
-For simplicity of notation, we study the homogenized version of tropical linearly factorized programming, which we abbreviate as TLFacP to distinguish it from tropical linear fractional programming (TLFP)~\cite{Gaubert2012}, defined as
+Here, the tropical power $a^{\otimes r}$ stands for the $r$-fold tropical product, that is, $a^{\otimes r} = ra$, and $x_j$ denotes the $j$th entry of vector $x$.
+A tropical linear function is obtained by setting $p=1$, $\mu^+_1 = 1$, and $\mu^-_j = 0$ for $j=1,2,\dots,n$.
+For simplicity of notation, we study the homogenized version of tropical linearly factorized programming (TLFacP) defined as